Betterment/journaled/README.md

 Journaling provides a number of different configuation options that can be set in Ruby using an initializer.
 Those values are:

-#### `Journaled.default_app_name`
+#### `Journaled.default_stream_name `

-  This is described in the proceeding paragraph and is used to specify which app name to use, which corresponds to which Journaled Stream to send events too.
+  This is described in the "Installation" section above, and is used to specify which stream name to use.

-  This is the default value for events that do NOT specify their own `#journaled_app_name`.
-For events that define their own `#journaled_app_name` method, that will take precedence over this default.
+#### `Journaled.default_tags`

-  Ex: `Journaled.default_app_name = 'my_app'`
+  This is described in the "Installation" section above, and is used to add contextual metadata to the `tags` attribute.

 #### `Journaled.job_priority` (default: 20)